About

 Color Scales

-“No opinion on usage — just mathematically consistent values that the Foundations semantic layer references.”
+“No opinion on usage — just mathematically consistent values that the semantic layer references.”

 Mathematical_Framework